 Friends of Housing Political Action Committee accepts corporate and personal funds.
 Donate today!

 CITY COUNCIL ELECTIONS.
-The Friends of Housing PAC committee has been meeting with local city council candidates.
+The Friends of Housing PAC committee met with local city council candidates in 2019.
 We appreciate all those who are willing to serve in their cities and recognized the great people in our valley.

 Provo: Shannon Ellsworth, Travis Hoban, David Shipley,